-DR. GILDA CARLE is the only internationally-known relationship expert who speaks to corporations, adults, teens and 'tweens.
+DR. GILDA CARLE is the only internationally-known relationship expert who speaks to corporations, adults, teens, and children.
 She is seen, heard, read, and clicked on worldwide by over 5 million people each week.
-She is currently in development as host of her own TV show.

 DR. GILDA has authored 15 books, including: "Don't Bet on the Prince!
 How to Have the Man You Want by Betting On Yourself" (a test question on "JEOPARDY!,") "He's Not All That!
 How to Attract the Good Guys," and "Teen Talk with DR. GILDA: A Girl's Guide to Dating."
 She has also written 2 immediately downloadable E-Books: "How to WIN When Your Mate Cheats" and "99 Prescriptions for Fidelity: Your Rx for Trust."
 The hundreds of GILDA-GRAMS in her books, columns, and motivational speeches keep us going when life gets tough: "You will never be loved if you can't risk being disliked;" "What you accept, you teach;" "We attract not who we want, but who we are."